kaaproject/kaa-rfcs/0009-enpoint-events-ipc/README.md

 ### Endpoint disconnected
 The `{event-type}` is `disconnected`.

-Published when communication session with the server has been closed.
+Published when connectivity to the endpoint is no longer available.

 NATS subject format: